Glossary and Definitions

 A circular economy is based on the principles of eliminating waste, the continual re-use of products and materials, and regenerating natural resources.

 Compostable describes materials that are suitable for microbial treatment at end of life in a composting environment, whether commercial or in the home.
 For packaging to be verified compostable according to the Australian Standards it must biologically disintegrate and biodegrade to set levels within set time periods.
 The relevant Standards are AS 4736-2006 (biodegradable materials suitable for commercial composting) and Australian Standard AS 5810-2010 (biodegradable plastics suitable for home composting).
+The WasteMINZ Best Practice Guidelines for the Advertising of Compostable Products and Packaging is a great resource which gives guidance about what claims can be made on compostable packaging.

 Biodegradable refers to a natural process where micro-organisms convert materials into natural substances such as water, carbon dioxide and biomass.
 The process of biodegradation depends on environmental conditions like location and temperature, the kind of packaging material, and the application.